AdamYuCheng/Machine-Learning/README.md

   Basic practice how to use clustering from sklearn library

 6. Taiwan ETF Prediction
-  Use ridge regression model to predict the ETF price
+  Use gradient boosting regressor model to predict the ETF price

 To be updated...